Many of the issues raised in connection with experimentation

 A limitation is that some level of expertise and statistical sophistication is needed to develop and validate a good scale.

-3. Preliminary assessment
+(iii) Preliminary assessment of questionnaire.

 Factor analysis may be used for two purposes for validating the scales: